About

 Other Admission Pathway Options

 Griffith University Rural Priority Access Scheme (GURPAS): if you are living in a rural or regional area of Australia and are applying for the Bachelor of Dental Health Science, you may be eligible for consideration under a special quota of places, specifically set aside for rural students.
-Eligibility is based on residential location; that is, applicants must have lived in a category MM 2-7 regional or remote area of Australia for a minimum of five consecutive years, or 10 cumulative years prior to commencing university study.
+Eligibility is based on residential location in a category MM 2-7 regional or remote area of Australia for a minimum of five consecutive years, or 10 cumulative years prior to commencing university study.
 For more information, visit GURPAS.

 Industry experience